-Identify Your Skin Type (and Skin Concerns)
+Identify Your Skin Type and Concerns

-You should try to tailor your foundation search around your specific skin concerns—whether it’s a health issue (like eczema) or simply wanting your skin to look more luminous and glowy.
-Again, foundation isn’t one-size-fits-all—the influencer you trust with your life might recommend a particular brand, but only you can decide if it’s the right fit for your unique skin.
+You should try to center your foundation search around your specific skin concerns—whether it’s a health issue (like eczema) or simply wanting your skin to look more luminous and glowy.
+“Think about your issue and work with it, not against it,” Menard says.
+Foundation isn’t one-size-fits-all—an influencer you trust might recommend a particular brand, but only you can decide if it’s the right fit for your unique skin.

 Determine Your Undertones

+Determining whether you have warm, cool, or neutral undertones is key to picking the best foundation color to match your skin, so you don't end up looking unnaturally orange or pink.
+This can be a difficult task for even the most seasoned beauty vet, but Henao breaks it down in a way that’s easy to digest.
 “I recommend looking at the exposed areas of the body first,” he says.
 “If your chest and shoulders tend to be more red and pink, it’s safe to say you have pink undertones, or if you’re golden, peach, and yellow, you have warmer undertones.
 Your face needs to match your body.”

-“Shade-matching is intimidating, but you can experiment with different shades along your jawline and see which one disappears,” says Menard.
-Foundation-newbies also report finding success with a shade matching tool like the Pantone SkinTone Guide, which was measured against thousands of real skin tones.
+“Shade-matching is intimidating, but you can experiment with different shades along your jawline and see which one disappears,” Menard says.
+Foundation newbies also report finding success with shade-matching tools like the Pantone SkinTone Guide, which was measured against thousands of real skin tones.

-Go For Liquid, Oil-Free Formulas
+Choose Liquid, Oil-Free Formulas

-“Look for products that are non-comedogenic,” says King.
-(Non-comedogenic means a product is specifically formulated to not clog your pores).
+When it comes to liquid and cream foundations, oil-free formulas are great if you’re dealing with sensitive, breakout-prone skin.
+“Look for products that are noncomedogenic,” says King.
+(Noncomedogenic means a product is formulated to not clog your pores.)
 “You can also find makeup with active, acne-fighting ingredients like salicylic acid.”

 Consider Your Coverage Needs

-If the answer is lots, choose a light foundation or even a good tinted moisturizer.
-“Different formulas can be used to give the skin a dewy look, or a matte look, but you have to know what your end goal is,” says Menard.
+Whether you prefer your coverage to be fuller or more sheer, it's possible to achieve various texture finishes within each level.
+“Different formulas can be used to give the skin a dewy look, or a matte look, but you have to know what your end goal is,” Menard tells us.

 You can make any foundation more sheer by mixing the formula with your favorite moisturizer and/or applying it with a damp beauty blender.

-“Sometimes people think using a full-coverage foundation will solve the issue, but it’s the opposite—it’ll make your texture appear more raised and uneven,” Henao says.
-Although silicone-based moisturizers and primers have a bad rap for being pore-clogging, Henao suggests using one if you have textured, non-breakout-prone skin to smooth out the surface of your complexion prior to applying foundation.
+Even if you’re dealing with textural issues like acne scars or rosacea, heavier, fuller-coverage formulas usually aren’t the answer.
+“Sometimes people think using a full-coverage foundation will solve the issue, but it’s the opposite—it’ll make your texture appear more raised and uneven,” Henao explains.
+Although silicone-based moisturizers and primers often receive a bad rap for being comedogenic, Henao suggests using one if you have textured, non-breakout-prone skin, as you can smooth out the surface of your complexion before applying foundation.

 The key is addressing particular skin issues separately for a natural look that allows your skin to breathe throughout the day—rather than looking for a foundation to fix all.

-“Application makes all the difference, and you can make one foundation look totally different simply by how you apply it,” Menard says.
-Use a brush for more coverage and product, your fingers if you want it “worked” in, and a wet sponge to add moisture and sheerness.
+It’s not just about picking the best foundation color and formula—the way your base looks depends heavily on how you apply it, so be sure your method is right for your desired result.
+Use a brush for more coverage and product, your fingers if you want it worked in, and a wet sponge to add moisture and sheerness.